mcereal/mcp-check/README.md

 - **Comprehensive reporting** – JSON, HTML, JUnit, and badge outputs plus fixture capture and optional telemetry export.
 - **Extensible by design** – plug in custom suites, reporters, transports, or chaos plugins without forking the core.

-## Project Status

-This repository is pre-release software.
-APIs may change as we expand coverage and tighten the developer experience.
-Unit test suites (including CLI and tool invocation) run locally today; broader integration coverage is being re-imagined around mock transports per the [feature roadmap](docs/roadmap.md).

 ## Getting Started

 ```bash